 History of the Belgian Sheepdog

-The industrious Belgium’s terrain and climate is ideal for both livestock and dairy farming.
-Today the country may be known as the world’s leading exporter of milk chocolate, but at one time, Belgian farmers were focused on cattle herding...as well as the breeding of herding dogs.
-In fact, there were once eight varieties of shepherd dogs that were unique to Belgium.
-These dogs were officially classified for the first time in the 1890s, and today there remains the Belgian Sheepdog (also known as the Groenendael or Chien de Berger Belge), Tervuren, Malinois, and Laekenois, which are all anatomically identical but with coats that vary in terms of texture, color, and length.
+Belgium’s terrain and climate are ideal for both livestock and dairy farming.
+Belgian farmers were once focused on cattle, and breeding herding dogs was an essential part of farm life.
+In fact, there were once eight varieties of shepherds unique to Belgium.
+These dogs were officially classified for the first time in the 1890s.
+Today, the remaining breeds include the Belgian Sheepdog (also known as the Groenendael or Chien de Berger Belge), Tervuren, Malinois, and Laekenois.
+These dogs are all anatomically identical, but with coats that vary in terms of texture, color, and length.

-The Belgian Sheepdog is the solid-colored (black), long-haired variety of the four Belgian shepherd dogs that exist today.
-At the time, the name Groenendael was given to these dogs by a man named Nicolas Rose, who was a renowned breeder of the time and operated a restaurant near Brussels called the Chateau Groenendael.
-In fact, Rose is thought to have purchased the foundation couple of what would become the Belgian Sheepdog breed.
+The Belgian Sheepdog is the solid-colored (black), long-haired variety.
+The name Groenendael was given to these dogs by a man named Nicolas Rose, a renowned breeder of the time who operated a restaurant near Brussels called the Chateau Groenendael.
+In fact, Rose is thought to have purchased the foundation couple that began the Belgian Sheepdog breed.

-The Belgian Sheepdog was listed in the Chien de Berger de Races Continentales (Continental Shepherds), which is a group that also includes German Shepherds, Briards, Hollander Herders, Bouviers, and Beauceron.
-It was also in the late 1800s that efforts were being made to propagate a “Belgian” dog for nationalistic purposes, which is what led to the creation of the Club du Chien de Berger Belge, or Belgian Shepherd Club, which ultimately led to the development of the Belgian Sheepdog.
+The Belgian Sheepdog was listed in the Chien de Berger de Races Continentales (Continental Shepherds), a group that also includes German Shepherds, Briards, Hollander Herders, Bouviers, and Beauceron.
+In the late 1800s, efforts were made to propagate a Belgian dog for nationalistic purposes.
+The Club du Chien de Berger Belge, or Belgian Shepherd Club, was created and ultimately led to the Belgian Sheepdog's development.

-By the turn of the 20th century, Belgian Sheepdogs were becoming well-known for their versatility and hard-working nature both inside and outside of Belgium.
-In fact, both Paris and New York began relying on Belgian Sheepdogs as police dogs in this era, and they were often employed by customs agents on border patrols to help identify smugglers.
-During World War I, these dogs worked as ambulance dogs, messengers, and freighters of heavy gunnery, and during the Second World War, Belgian Sheepdogs served as war dogs.
+By the turn of the 20th century, Belgian Sheepdogs became well-known for their versatility and hard-working nature outside of Belgium.
+Both Paris and New York relied on the breed as police dogs in this era, and they were often employed by customs agents to help identify smugglers.
+During World War I, they worked as ambulance dogs, messengers, and freighters of heavy gunnery, then went on to serve as war dogs during World War II.

 Belgian Sheepdog Care

-When it comes to coat maintenance, the Belgian Sheepdog’s double-layer coat—which consists of a dense undercoat as well as a a coarser outer coat—is easier to maintain than you might think.
-However, during its shedding season once per year, these dogs will begin to shed heavily and require thorough daily brushing to remove all of the dead hair.
-During the rest of the year, a weekly brushing is sufficient, and only occasional baths are necessary (unless, of course, the dog has gotten into something messy while spending time outdoors).
-Their nails should be trimmed regularly.
+When it comes to coat maintenance, the Belgian Sheepdog’s double coat—which consists of a dense undercoat and a coarser outer coat—is easier to maintain than you might think.
+However, it has a heavy shedding season once to twice each year that requires daily brushing to remove excess fur.
+Weekly brushings are sufficient during the rest of the year, along with occasional baths.

 Common Health Problems